 How have you seen the partnership between WorldAware and Egencia benefit clients?

-What’s the most common challenge you have seen clients encounter that was able to be addressed by WorldAware and Egencia?
+What’s the most common challenge you've seen clients encounter that was able to be addressed by WorldAware and Egencia?

 Holistic data aggregation and data quality.
 Travel data aggregation and ensuring the quality of the data is not just a one-time event during implementation, it is an ongoing process throughout the life of the program.
 Most TRM service providers do not really understand travel data and don’t provide ongoing, 24/7 data quality monitoring and support.